bmqhamane/team_7_analyse_eskom/README.md

 # EDSA Sprint: Analyse - 7functions.py

+## Introduction

 7functions is a small Python package that allows one to do 7 basic data analyses on pandas.DataFrame structured twitter data.
 Each analysis/function has specific input/output as seen in their respective dosctrings.

+Note: This package was created as part of team 7's project deliverables for the Analyse sprint at the Explore Data Science Academy (Johannesburg July 2020 cohort) and is not intended for use outside of this learning environment.

 ## Prerequisites